joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/02/business/trump-accounts-children-dell.html

 **120,000 Home Cameras Were Hacked for Sexual Videos, South Korean Police Say**\
-`The authorities arrested four people this week in the latest turn in the country’s effort to stop exploitative recordings`\
+`The authorities arrested four people this week in the latest turn in the country’s effort to stop exploitative recordings.`\
 https://nytimes.com/2025/12/02/world/asia/south-korea-cameras-hacked.html

 **Michael and Susan Dell to Put $250 in 25 Million Children’s Accounts**\